What Are You Required to Disclose When You Sell Your Home?

 What is a seller’s disclosure statement or seller’s disclosure form?

-Chris Murray, a top-selling real estate agent in Hemet, California, explains how filling out his state’s disclosure form, called the “Transfer Disclosure,” works during a home sale.
-“So we hand [the form to the seller], they can fill it out, and then that is what we provide to the buyer to relay any of the seller’s known issues with the home.
+Chris Murray is a top-performing real estate agent in Hemet, California, who sells properties 59% quicker than the average local agent.
+He explains how filling out his state’s disclosure form, called the Transfer Disclosure Statement (TDS), works during a home sale: “We hand the form to the seller, they can fill it out, and then that is what we provide to the buyer to relay any of the seller’s known issues with the home.”

 The key is, it’s known issues.
 They’re not going to dig into investigating anything.
 It’s a simple ‘Are you aware of …?’ and they say ‘yes’ or ‘no.’ If they’re not aware of it, that’s the end of it.
-They don’t have to investigate to get a clear answer.”
+They don’t have to investigate to get a clear answer.

 If you do need help filling out a disclosure document in a state where you cannot ask your agent for help, you will need to consult a real estate lawyer.